Extension Traits

 One thing with the default escaping scheme you will usually also have to mark the JSON output

-as safe so that the quotation marks don't get replaced with "
+as safe so that the quotation marks don't get replaced with ".
+Be sure to only do this

 if you can trust the data!
 Most data submitted by a user should not be marked as safe unless